Move over, cuddly toys and everything Frozen – before you know it, it's time to think about her first bra...

 Young Hearts is a tween or teen girl’s shopping paradise, with plenty of choices for first bras, ranging from crop tops to wireless support bras.
 The Junior Collection is entirely dedicated to undies for young girls, so expect tons of choice and zero stress.
 Crop vests (perfect for the very early days of bra-wearing) cost from $16.90, and bras from $16.90 (with lots of great deals on multi-buys).
-Stores are located all around Singapore, although they are currently closed until further notice once Phase 1 of Reopening ends.
-However, you can still shop up a storm online!
+Stores are located all around Singapore, or you can shop up a storm online!
 Standard delivery is a very reasonable $2.90 and if you spend more than $35, shipping to local addresses is free.

 Next is hands down one of our fave places for kitting out our young ‘uns.
 The good news is it offers a fair-sized and functional range of first bras.
 Pick from a variety of styles, including crop tops, pretty camis and bralettes.
-Unfortunately, due to the ongoing pandemic, the brand is facing limited flight options and increased costs in order to get your Next parcels to you.
-Therefore expect a $25 delivery charge on all orders for now (with the hope of that decreasing in the near future).
-Also note: returns aren’t free, so go easy on the bulk buying if you don’t want to get stung with a huge postage bill when you send it all back.
+If you’re buying online, expect a delivery charge, and also note: returns aren’t free, so go easy on the bulk buying if you don’t want to get stung with a huge postage bill when you send it all back.

 Marks & Spencer